NateEag/nateeag.com/drafts/science/index.md

 of a thousand - you are you.
 Generalizing from "what a randomly-selected member of this population should do" to "What should I do" is often a mistake.

 If you have no other data, then yes, let the studies guide you.
+It's probably better than ignoring them.

 However, if you can gather data about your specific biology or mindset or risk factors, you should massively prefer that to assuming you're a